October 4th, 2022

 2 billion tons

-Today, the world produces over 2 billion tons of solid waste yearly, and that’s expected to grow to 3.4 billion tons by 2050.
+Today, the world produces over 2 billion tons of solid waste yearly, and that amount is expected to grow to 3.4 billion tons by 2050.
 About one-third of that waste is not managed properly.

 Source: The World Bank